Geonovum/KP-APIs/API-strategie-extensies/ext-beveiliging.md

 We distinguish end user authentication methods and system authentication methods.

 #### End user authentication
-The following authentication methods can be used end user authentication:
+The following authentication methods can be used for end user authentication:
 **Out of band**
 When distributing API tokens to users an out of band authentication method can be used.
 Common methods include an API store where a user logs in and is able to acquire an API key.
 In this case the login method is the out-of-band authentication method used for accesing an API.